LeonardoResearchGroup/NetInt/README.md

 So far NetInt works with two force-directed layouts (Fuchterman-Reingold, Spring) and one concentric layout that arrange edges in a similar fashion to [circos](http://circos.ca/).
 Graphs are visualized by default with the concentric layout because it is extremely fast.

 ### Mapping Edges and Vertices attributes ###

+NetInt implements the [Viridis](https://bids.github.io/colormap/)color palete in all its four modes (viridis, magma, plasma and inferno).

 <img width="312" alt="screen shot 2018-05-19 at 3 22 39 pm" src="https://user-images.githubusercontent.com/10836823/40272945-c3bba442-5b7c-11e8-808f-8c4e28f5aa18.png">